NexaII-Z/FNF-Random-Engine/README.md

 * Erect + Nightmare Mixes
 * V-slice Chart Reader
 * Psych Chart To V-slice Chart Converter
+* Play Vid When Gameover in chart editor is now a thing!
+Instead Of Scripting.
+* New Main Menu UI
+* Freeplay added character Select
 * alot coming in the feature

 ## Random Credits: